jerowm098/BudgetGamingPhones/README.md

 Improvements for Data Handling in Data Logic:
  - better ways to manage items in the cart. plus, the app can now save information in more ways, like directly in its memory, in a simple text file, or in a json file.
+ - connections with sql server management studio.

 Creating Functions for Desktop Ui:
- - using Windows Form App
+ - using Windows Form App.

 # Whats New?

 Creating Functions for Web Api Ui:
-- connections with Swagger and Postman:
+- connections with Swagger and Postman.